-Intense heat at the back of the neck, or in your head-stabilizer muscles that run along the side; pinching; sharp shooting pain; stiffness or lack of mobility/range of motion; throbbing; referred pain to the arm or perhaps areas of the face like the jaw; swelling; muscle-based pain and more.
+Intense heat at the back of the neck, or in your head-stabilizer muscles that run along the side, pinching, sharp shooting pain, stiffness or lack of mobility or range of motion, throbbing, referred pain to the arm or perhaps areas of the face like the jaw, swelling, muscle-based pain and more.

 There are far too many causes to get into here, that’s for sure.
-The most common causes that we see in our chiropractic clinics revolve around neck injuries like whiplash and work accidents, arthritic conditions, herniations/bone spurs, degenerative disc issues, and in rare cases things like abscesses, infections, or meningitis.
+The most common causes that we see in our chiropractic clinics revolve around neck injuries like whiplash and work accidents, arthritic conditions, herniations or bone spurs, degenerative disc issues, and in rare cases things like abscesses, infections, or meningitis.
 Wondering if it’s hereditary?
-Family history is relevant, of course, as is your own medical history, lifestyle (too sedentary, too much screen time, etc.), working conditions, and fitness level.
+Family history is relevant, of course, as is your own medical history, lifestyle (chosen activities, posture habits, screen time, etc.), working conditions, and fitness level.

-It’s extremely common to be unsure about when to see a neck pain chiropractor, or get a massage specifically to address neck pain.
-In all honesty, typically neck pain isn’t a sign of something serious, but it could be.
-So if you experience neck pain for more than 6 weeks to a couple months, or it’s severe and not improving…get checked out!
+It’s extremely common to be unsure about when to see a neck pain chiropractor or get a massage specifically to address neck pain.
+In all honesty, typically neck pain isn’t a sign of something serious, but it might be.
+So if you experience neck pain for more than 6 weeks to a couple months, or it’s severe and not improving, get checked out!
 Neck pain has the potential to be a serious red flag when combined with other symptoms like migraines, unique connected pains, fevers, vertigo, and so forth.

-It’s hard to type out directions for exercises to address neck pain.
-Video is far better, so you can see the exercises and what good form looks like.
+Exercises for addressing neck pain are a great place to start.
+Video helps us see how to move, see the exercises and understand what good form looks like.
 Remember, ideally neck exercises shouldn’t directly cause or exacerbate pain.
-At Better Health we educate our clients and show them these exercises in our clinics, but for now take a look at the five following exercises being performed in this video – How to Alleviate Neck Pain and Tension
+At Better Health Chiropractic we educate our clients and review these exercises in our clinics, but for now, take a look at the five following exercises being performed in this video – How to Alleviate Neck Pain and Tension

 The cervical spine starts at the base of the skull.
 Seven bones or vertebrae make up the cervical spine with eight pairs of cervical nerves.
 The individual cervical vertebrae are called C1, C2, C3, C4, C5, C6 and C7.
 The cervical nerves are also abbreviated C1 through C8.
 The cervical bones are smaller in size when compared to other vertebrae of the back.
 The purpose of the cervical spine is to protect the spinal cord, support the skull and enable multiple head movements such as rotating, bending the neck side to side and bending the head forward and backward.